tannergarcia/CEN3031-Project/Sprint2.md

 -Changed to sending requests with credentials for authentication

 -Changed user interface layout to be more user friendly

+-Cleaned up the login and registration pages of the website

+- Added warnings and messages to help indicate to the user on what needs to be fixed

+- Added a user list as a way of showing the created users within the backend that currently exist

 -Cypress and Unit Tests